-- Understand the principle of due process, which holds that the government must interact with all citizens according to the tenets of the law; applying these rules equally among all citizens.
+- Students will understand the principle of due process, which holds that the government must interact with all citizens according to the tenets of the law; applying these rules equally among all citizens.

-- Understand ways the Supreme Court has interpreted the Fourth Amendment.
+- Students will understand ways the Supreme Court has interpreted the Fourth Amendment.

-- Evaluate whether the Fourth Amendment is effectively protecting citizens from unreasonable search and seizure.
+- Students will evaluate whether the Fourth Amendment is effectively protecting citizens from unreasonable search and seizure.